aeonguild/aeonwallet/README.md

 ## What is Aeon?

 Aeon is a cryptocurrency based on the Cryptonote Protocol.
-It is intended to be a minimal version creating less encryption bloat and using a faster hashing algorithm KangarooTwelve while maintining the same private transactions and balances.
+It is intended to be a minimal implementation with a goal of less encryption bloat and faster hashing algorithms ([KangarooTwelve](https://keccak.team/kangarootwelve.html)) while maintining the same private transactions and balances.
 Find more information https://github.com/aeonix/aeon.

 ## Download.